Petrobras will not meet all fuel demand in November; market fears shortages | Economy

 Gasoline exceeds R$ 6 in 22 states and in the DF, says ANP

-The oil company highlighted, in a statement on Monday night, that it is operating its refining park with a utilization factor of 90% in the accumulated result for October, against 79% in the first half of the year.
+The oil company highlighted, in the statement, that it is operating its refining park with a utilization factor of 90% in the accumulated result for October, against 79% in the first half of the year.

 In 2020, the refinery utilization factor was also around 79%, higher than that recorded in 2019 (77%) and 2018 (76%), even considering scheduled shutdowns at the Reduc, RPBC, Regap, Rlam, Repar and Revap refineries , which were postponed from 2020 to 2021 due to the pandemic.